 Welcome to the police service...

 ...and welcome also to the Police Federation of England and Wales.
-A career in policing is one of the most rewarding and challenging professions there is - I say that as a proud police officer of over 22 years.
+Policing is a rewarding and challenging profession, and you are now part of a police service revered throughout the world as one to be proud of.